 Kao Nou L. Moua

-Mary Nienow (firstname.lastname@example.org) is the Executive Director at Child Care WORKS.
-She spent several years as the lead researcher on Health and Human Services for the Minnesota Senate DFL Caucus.
-Mary has a Master’s Degree in Social Work from the University of Minnesota and over a decade of experience in research, teaching, advocacy, programcoordination, policy development and analysis in early childhood and community service organizations.
-Mary was the co-founder of Grasstops, a nonprofit advocacy organization that assists nonprofits and small community groups with their policy and advocacy goals.
-Her advisor is Dr. Wendy Haight.
-Mary's research interests include child care policy and the role of macro practice in the field of social work.
+Mary Nienow (email@example.com) is currently completing her dissertational work: The Professional Socialization of Macro Practice Social Workers.
+She is an adjunct professor at the University of St. Thomas and the University of Wisconsin-Eau Claire.
+She has a master’s degree in social work from the University of Minnesota and over a decade of experience in research, teaching, advocacy, program coordination, policy development and analysis in early childhood and community service organizations.
+Mary was the co-founder of Grasstops, a nonprofit advocacy organization that assisted nonprofits and small community groups with their policy and advocacy goals.
+Her extensive practice experience also includes policy consultant for Hennepin County Medical Center, field director at the University of Wisconsin-Eau Claire, executive director at Child Care WORKS, and lead researcher on health and human services for the Minnesota Senate DFL Caucus.
+Her advisor is Dr. Ross VeLure-Roholt.
+Mary’s research interests include professional socialization, policy and program development, and decolonized social work. work.

 Katlin Okamoto (firstname.lastname@example.org) received her B.A. in Biology with a minor in Asian Studies from Colorado College and an M.S. in Exercise and Sport Studies from Smith College.
 Her work with youth programs across the U.S. and abroad over the past 10 years has included organizational, leadership, and educational roles.
 Katlin coached collegiate soccer for 7 years and currently coaches boys and girls of all ages in various environmental, competitive, and developmental settings.
 Additionally, Katlin served as an instructor in the Exercise and Sport Studies program at Smith College and is currently a faculty member in the Summer Science and Engineering Program for high school girls.
 Katlin’s research interests revolve around youth work and include sports-based youth development in out-of-school settings and student-athlete transitions and adjustments in college athletics.
 Katlin currently works as a Teaching Assistant with the Youth Studies program and her advisor is Dr. Michael Baizerman.